NTNX Investors Have Opportunity to Lead Nutanix, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 6, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nutanix, Inc. ("Nutanix" or the "Company") (NASDAQ: NTNX).
+LOS ANGELES, June 8, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nutanix, Inc. ("Nutanix" or the "Company") (NASDAQ: NTNX).

 Class Period: September 21, 2021 – March 6, 2023